apache/incubator-kie-tools/README.md

 Another option is to use a Maven Mirror.
 This can be used together with incremental builds to speed up the build even more.
-To turn it possible we just need to set the **MAVEN_MIRROR_URL** environment variable when starting a new build, see the example below:
+To make it possible we just need to set the **MAVEN_MIRROR_URL** environment variable when starting a new build, see the example below:

 ```bash